zoxpx/pxdocs/content/reference/release-notes/_index.md

 _Recommendations_: Users must double check if they already have the same name that they are trying to add new secrets to the same cluster.
 2.0.3.7 implemented a check to look for existing names before accepting a new secret.
 This prevents the secret from being overwritten.

+## 2.0.3.6

+### Key Fixes

+* PWX-8740 - Cloudsnaps: Do not create multiple grpc clients to px-storage
+* PWX-8299 - Core with 'concurrent map writes' when object store on remote cluster was unreachable

+## 2.0.3.5

+### Key Fixes

+* PWX-5885 - px-runc install is missing option to specify raidlevel
+* PWX-7851 - Add pod annotation to prevent scale down of storage nodes in K8s when using autoscaler
+* PWX-8701 - Internal Kvdb: Use DNS names for peer urls instead of IPs for internal kvdb
+* PWX-8712 - Cloudsnaps: Verify uploaded objects before marking backup as done
+* PWX-8715 - Node index generation fix to avoid same node index generation
+* PWX-8733 - Post upgrade to 2.0.3.4: shared volumes were errored because the server endpoint wasn’t there anymore
+* PWX-8917 - OCI-Mon: PX service not restarted after cpu/mem limits updated

+## 2.0.3.4

+### Key Fixes

+* PWX-8472 - OpenShift: Portworx mounts leak.
+Each portworx-service restart will increase number of mounts
+* PWX-8529 - Fix Cloudsnap restore performance for backups that have dependent incremental with large data sets
+* PWX-8652 - AWS: Allow specifying custom tags for EBS volumes in spec

 ## 2.0.3.3

 ### Key Fixes